cyruskimani/Data-Visualization-for-Uganda-Karamoja-Food-Security/README.md

   1. Shapefiles Boundaries of Districts and Sub-Counties in Uganda Karamoja.

-  2. Numerical data as .csv files detailing the production of maize and sorghum in the Districs and Sub-Counties.
+  2. Numerical data as .csv files detailing the production of maize and sorghum in the Districts and Sub-Counties.

 # Overview